10 security tips for small biz online payment acceptance

 Apply other security layers to the online payment process.
 Tokenization and encryption are two more layers that you can add to your security measures.
 While tokenization removes data from your system and replaces it with “tokens,” or data that has an associated value that the criminal cannot decipher, encryption essentially scrambles the data in a way that also deters them.

 Incorporate biometrics.
-Using identifiers that are unique to the individual are becoming one of the strongest ways to deter fraudsters from online and mobile payment systems.
+Using identifiers that are unique to the individual are becoming one of the strongest ways to deter fraudsters from mobile and online payment systems. payment systems.
 One of the more commonly used biometric tools now used is fingerprint identification, which has become a feature in apps for PayPal, CapitalOne, and other issuing companies that provide online and mobile payment features.

 Work with your payment processing partner to ensure you have the latest anti-fraud and security tools available.
 If your partner can’t offer those to you, this may be the time to consider another payment processing partner that can give you these additional security layers.
 They should also be able to ensure you are PCI compliant and have the equipment and processes you need to migrate to EMV, which are the more secure chip cards now being adopted on a worldwide basis.